When I want to make really potent, really healthy edibles or topicals, this cannabis coconut oil is my go-to infusion.

 Before you send an email or search the comments section, here are the answers to the three most common questions on this post.

 - Will it smell up my house/apartment/dorm room?
 Yes.
 Decarboxylation and cooking cannabis in the crock pot are smelly endeavors.
-You can eliminate this smell completely by using a Nova Decarboxylator and using the virtually smell-proof Cannabis Oil in a Mason Jar method or by making your oil in a Magical Butter MB2.
+You can eliminate this smell completely by using a Nova Decarboxylator and using the virtually smell-proof Cannabis Oil in a Mason Jar method.

 - If I don’t have lecithin now, can I make the coconut oil now, order lecithin, and add it later?
 Yes.
 If you’re chomping at the bit to make edibles but don’t have this ingredient on hand, make your oil now and then reheat it and stir your lecithin in.